BBELAOUCHA/iSDR_p/README.md

 # iSDR_p (iterative source and dynamics reconstruction)
-A solver of EEG/MEG inverse problem using a multivariate auto-regressive model on the source space
+A solver of EEG/MEG inverse problem using a multivariate auto-regressive model (MVAR) on the source space

 iSDR_p is a c++ package for solving the EEG/MEG inverse problem using structural/functional prior